DBC-SF/mentorship-wiki/README.md

 #### During Your Session:
 - Write your name and session time on the board.
 - Let the students know you're available.
-- Sit at one of the small tables at the end of the student workstations so you're easily accessible.
+- Sit at one of the tables at the end of the student workstations so you're easily accessible.
 - Check frequently for post-it flags on the computers.
 - Take walks up and down the aisles every so often - some students don't ask questions unless you pass by.
 - Nudge them in the right direction but don't give them the answer.
 Use your laptop to look up solutions from past cohorts if you're stuck.